Help! My Toddler Is A Picky Eater

 Remember, it is your job to provide the food, and it is their job to eat it!

 When getting our picky eaters to try new things, patience is key.
 Stay consistent in offering new foods in pea sized bites and keep that “special sauce” handy!
-Follow along in the No Nonsense Toddler Book and Toddler Online Course for all of our expert advice on feeding your toddler and so much more.
+Follow along in the Moms on Call’s Toddler Book and Toddler Online Course for all of our expert advice on feeding your toddler and so much more.